cs5055/library/README.md

-# Library
+# library

-This library.py uses Beautiful Soup library to scrape webopac to retrive books issued
+Simple python script that fetch your library details.